joharkhan99/hmpl/www/app/docs/introduction.md

 # Introduction

 🌐 hmpl is a small template language for displaying UI from server to client.
-It is based on requests sent to the server via [fetch](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API) and processed into ready-made HTML.
-Reduce the size of your <br/>javascript files and display the same UI as if it was written in a modern framework.
+It is based on _customizable_ requests sent to the server via [fetch](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API) and processed into ready-made HTML.
+The language is syntactically object-based and integrated with [JSON5](https://www.npmjs.com/package/json5).
+Reduce the size of your javascript files and display the same UI as if it was written in a modern framework.

 ## Example